FartLabs/fartlabs.org/blog/mission.md

 ## Our vision

-The vision of the Semantic Web emphasizes a connected information space where diverse systems can understand and interpret data.
-We believe this approach can revolutionize personal computing.

-Our software primitives will leverage Semantic Web principles to allow users to easily integrate functionalities between different applications.
-This empowers you to choose the necessary tools and build a personalized digital environment that seamlessly fits your workflow and preferences.

-Imagine being able to customize your communication app to work flawlessly with your calendar or create a personalized dashboard that aggregates data from various sources, all based on your specific needs.
-This is the future we strive towards.
+We envision a future where digital tools seamlessly integrate, adapting to unique needs.
+We're building software based on Semantic Web principles, which empower users to connect different applications and create a truly personalized digital environment.

+Imagine effortlessly linking a communication app with a calendar, or building a custom dashboard that aggregates information from all favorite sources.
+The profound impact of this lies in the semantic nature of our software, enabling it to autonomously create systems that adapt and evolve with user needs.
+This isn't just theoretically possible — we're making it a reality.
+Our software will give users the control to build the workflows that works best for them.

 ## Family tradition